barbeque-squared/ultrastar-scripts/README.md

 A number of additions are planned for the future, at least:

 * have `check` able to also run on individual files instead of directories
-* songlist csv generator (plus supporting scripts to turn that into a webpage and pdf)